CrashCortez/vidware/README.md

 This script was ported over just to make the setup go faster.

-Copy and paste teh following into your terminal
+Copy and paste the following into your terminal
 ```
 cd && wget https://raw.githubusercontent.com/CrashCortez/vidware/master/vidware && chmod u+x vidware && sudo bash vidware
 ```